 Emotional intelligence – what’s at the heart of artificial intelligence?

 In transforming our world, AI and automation are blurring boundaries between tasks performed by machines and humans.
 As a result, certain traditional roles are disappearing and new ones forming.
 In the wake of this disruption, emotional intelligence (EI) offers some recourse for both employees and employers.
 Seventy-four percent of employers and 58% of non-supervisory employees are convinced that EI will be a key requisite for success in the years to come.
 EI is, after all, the one area AI finds it difficult to replicate.
 Moreover, it offers concrete benefits to both employers and employees.
-Why, then, do only 17% of organizations offer EI training for non-supervisory employees?
+Why, then, do only 17% of organisations offer EI training for non-supervisory employees?

 EI is critical for both employers and employees